-Where appropriate the Procurement team will conduct tendering exercises in line with Public Contracts Regulations (2006) and EU Procurement Directives (2014) to help identify the most capable providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.
+The CCG determines the kinds of health services it wants in place for the people of West Suffolk through its Commissioning Strategy.
+It then falls to the Procurement team to conduct tendering exercises in line with Public Contracts Regulations (2015) and the NHS Procurement, Patient Choice and Competition Regulations 2013 to help identify the best service providers, ensuring the services procured are in the right place at the right time, at the right quality, in the right quantity and at the right cost.

-• Interested providers respond to a contract notice advertising the opportunity of a new contract – they express an interest (EOI) in tendering (or bidding) for the opportunity to win the contract
+• Interested parties respond to a contract notice advertising the opportunity of a new contract – they express an interest in tendering (or bidding) for the opportunity to win the contract

-• Once their EOI has been submitted providers gain access to the PQQ documents – which include a questionnaire and other documents they must complete and return within a set period of time.
-The PQQ evaluates their capacity, capability and eligibility as an organisation.
+• Once their EOI has been submitted Potential Bidders gain access to the Procurement documents which they must complete and return within a set period of time.
+These documents contain all of the information required for an organisation to make an informed decision on whether to submit a tender in response to the contract notice.

 You can be involved as much or as little as you like in helping shape healthcare provision for your community – the important thing is we listen and respond to you.
 Click on the following web pages for more useful information: